Winchmore School: History

 Winchmore council school was established in 1914 in Highfield Road for infants and juniors.
 In 1932, a secondary department was added, which became a secondary modern school after reorganisation following the Education Act 1944.
 In 1956, the seniors moved to the newly established Winchmore School on the opposite side of Highfield Road.
 It was converted to a comprehensive school in 1967.
 In 2001, it was identified by Ofsted as achieving better results than other schools with its students who were of Black-Caribbean origin, who made up 13 per cent of the students at that time.

 Buildings

 The school is made up of three main buildings, two three-floor buildings and one two-floor building.
 After 1956, the school continued to make use of prefabricated building on the primary school site for many years.
 It was initially called Winchmore Secondary Modern and its headmaster was Mr Shepherd.
 Later the school changed its name to Winchmore School.
-The school also has four music rooms all of which have an electronic keyboard on each table.